This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Duet Singing and Bonding

-- Signals reproductive readiness
+- Signal reproductive readiness during courtship behaviors.

 Size and Weight: Male Vs Female Cardinals